 22 Under the Family Educational Rights and Privacy Act (FERPA), when a student is 18 years old or enters a postsecondary institution at any age, the rights under FERPA transfer from the student's parents to the student.
 So a parent or high school administrator cannot complete the registration for the student.
 With the student's permission, administration or parents can help the student with the process.
-The student will be required to sign a FERPA release form for ODS. http://www2.ed.gov/policy/gen/guid/fpco/faq.html.
-Accessed November 9, 2016.
+The student will be required to sign a FERPA release form for ODS. https://www2.ed.gov/policy/gen/guid/fpco/ferpa/index.html, accessed June 11, 2018.

-Education Programs (IEPs) usually do not contain enough information to be documentation.
-Guidelines for legitimate documentation are shown below.

-Documentation must be a current23 verification of the student's disability, not her/his entire medical file, provided by an appropriate health care or rehabilitation professional24 who is qualified in the appropriate specialty area and is not related to the student.
+- Documentation of the disability will be required.
+Obtaining the documentation and paying for an evaluation, if needed, is the student's responsibility.
+High school Individual Education Programs (IEPs) usually do not contain enough information to be documentation.
+Guidelines for legitimate documentation are shown below. - Documentation must be a current23 verification of the student's disability, not her/his entire medical file, provided by an appropriate health care or rehabilitation professional24 who is qualified in the appropriate specialty area and is not related to the student.
 The documentation should be on letterhead, dated, and signed by the provider.
 The documentation should include the following: